Dhanapriya86/bandit-overthewire-writeups/Bandit-Level-6-to-7.md

 ## What I learned
 - How to search files using the find command
 - How to filter files by user, group, and size
-- How to suppress permission errors using 2>/dev/null